Explore Courses

 According to Google, The attribution tab shows how many conversion events were driven by each source and ad network”

 There are two sections in Google Analytics that help you know your attribution performance.
-One is the Attribution section and another one is multi-channel funnels.
+One is the Attribution section and the other is multi-channel funnels.

 8. What do you know about the bounce rate?

-One of the most common question in any Google Analytics interview question.
-Bounce rate is the percentage of website users who leaves the website from the landing page without visiting any other page or without taking any specific action.
+One of the most common questions in any Google Analytics interview question.
+Bounce rate is the percentage of website users who leave the website from the landing page without visiting any other page or without taking any specific action.

 According to Google, Bounce rate is single-page sessions divided by all sessions or the percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server.

-To lower the bounce rate, increase the engagement on your page (with the help of internal links, CTA, etc), increase page speed, matching user experience and more.
+To lower the bounce rate, increase the engagement on your page (with the help of internal links, CTA, etc), increase page speed, match user experience, and more.

 Bounce rate benchmarks change from genre to genre.
-Blogs tend to have high bounce rates and B2B sites should have lesser.
-Benchmarks also changes based on the industry.
+Blogs tend to have high bounce rates and B2B sites should have fewer.
+Benchmarks also change based on the industry.

 9. What are the top channels Google Analytics uses to track your traffic sources?